theramiyer/blog/content/post/2021/on-petrol-prices.md

 Switching to an alternative at this scale is a long process.
 Vehicles running on biofuels, vehicles using hydrogen as fuel, etc. are not yet a technological reality.
 The alternative that is closest to reality is electric vehicles.
 The problem, though, is that we do not have the charging infrastructure.
 But our automakers are working on making electric vehicles more accessible, like introducing swappable batteries, charging lounges, longer run per charge, etc. Remember, though, that electric vehicles are not all that eco-friendly; they become eco-friendly when the source of power is renewable (solar energy, for example) or less polluting (like nuclear power).

 Regardless, the process of switching will take a long time.
 Perhaps half a decade.
 Perhaps more.
-An acquaintance pointed out how mobile phones became a reality in India.
-But can we go on with these tax rates, knowing fully well that as the world opens up to more travel and the demand for fuel increases, the prices of crude oil will also increase.
+In today’s call, Ajit pointed out how mobile phones became a reality in India.
+But can we go on with these tax rates, knowing fully well that as the world opens up to more travel and the demand for fuel increases, the prices of crude oil will also increase?

 Is such discouragement to using fossil fuels or even reduce dependency on fuel imports healthy, when we have no accessible alternatives?
-We are paying in multiples of the crude price, as this graphic shows:
+We are paying in multiples of the crude price, as this table shows:

 {{< figure src="https://blogfiles.ramiyer.me/2021/images/no-parity.webp" alt="Average petrol price as multiples of crude prices" caption="Average petrol price as multiples of crude prices (Courtesy: [India Today](https://www.indiatoday.in/) and Ajit Paul, as of Feb 2021)" >}}